LibreOffice/core/extensions/test/pgp/readme.txt

- For the program to run make sure that the office has access to classes.zip, ridl.jar, pgp.jar and swingall.jar.
+ For the program to run make sure that the office has access to classes.zip, libreoffice.jar, pgp.jar and swingall.jar.

  Therefore do the necessary entries in Office/user/config/javarc